 We worked with the Sixties Scoop Indigenous Society of Alberta (SSISA) to help shape how our government can apologize in a way that is meaningful and promotes healing.

-Survivors, their families and community members are invited to be part of this process so we can gain a deeper understanding of how the Sixties Scoop affected people’s lives.
+Survivors, their families and community members were invited to be part of this process so we can gain a deeper understanding of how the Sixties Scoop affected people’s lives.

 It may be difficult to know if a child who was removed from their home during this time was part of the Sixties Scoop.
-The engagement sessions are an opportunity for people to learn more about the Sixties Scoop.
+The engagement sessions were an opportunity for people to learn more about the Sixties Scoop.

 - January 18: Peace River